mdn/browser-compat-data/README.md

 There's a top-level directory for each broad area covered: for example, "http", "javascript", "webextensions".
 Inside each of these directories is one or more JSON files containing the compatibility data.
-At the moment the format used is not common across all files, but we're hoping to standardize on a common format.

 ### api
 Contains experimental data for [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API).